marisarpo/horizons-week02/day2/2_horello/README.md

 mindset.

 Let's get started.
 Load up the skeleton HTML file in your web browser.
-It's pretty sparse: a lovely white canvas for your boundless creativity!
-In this phase, we're going to complete the basic page
+You should see something that looks like [this][ss-01a].
+It's pretty
-styling: body, header, and board, and we're going to add the first page element.
+sparse: a lovely white canvas for your boundless creativity!
+In this phase, we're going to complete the basic page styling: body, header, and board, and we're going to add the first page element.

-Read the [specs] and add the appropriate CSS properties to the skeleton CSS file (look for the PHASE 1 comments).
-Then look for the PHASE 1 tag in the skeleton HTML file and add the "Add a list..." button.
+Read the [specs] and add the appropriate CSS properties to the [skeleton CSS] file (look for the PHASE 1 comments).
+Then look for the PHASE 1 tag in the [skeleton HTML] file and add the "Add a list..." button.
 See if you can figure out which combination of HTML tags and CSS classes you need for this element.
 Here's a hint: when in doubt, use a `div`.